For prospective applicants wishing to start a PhD in our group in 2025/26, there are a few possibilities to receive a fully-funded doctoral position.

 Two studentships under the supervision of Albrecht Klemm funded by his Leverhulme Trust grant.

-Deadline: please apply by January 15, 2026 at 5PM GMT for full consideration.
+Deadline (ESPRC DLA): please apply by January 15, 2026 at 5PM GMT for full consideration.
 More information can be found on the School website here.

 Feel free to have a look at our research interests and members section to choose potential supervisor(s).
-Informal enquiries from interested candidates can be sent to Andrea Brini.

 There are different application forms depending on whether you want to apply for an EPSRC DLA/Derek Collins studentship, or a studentship on a grant.
 These are described below.
 You will have to submit two different applications if you want to be considered for both an EPSRC DLA studentship and a studentship funded from a different source (FoS or LH).

-Please strictly refer to the guidance on how to apply on the University's DLA webpage (especially the part on project types and relevant codes).
+For the DLA Studentships, please strictly refer to the guidance on how to apply on the University's DLA webpage (especially the part on project types and relevant codes).
 Our projects (which you can find also find on FindAPhD) are considered student-led proposals for the purposes of the DLA studentship, and are identified by code S3.5-MPS-Open.
 Make sure to include the name of your proposed supervisor and give a brief motivation for what types of projects you would consider and why.

 There is a growing number of PhD students working on a variety of areas in the High-Energy Physics Theory (HEP-TH), Algebraic Geometry & Mathematical Physics (AGMP), and Cosmology, Relativity And Gravitation (CRAG) groups.
 In the School there are many other PhD students to talk to working in Algebraic Topology, Number Theory, General Relativity, Quantum Gravity, Cosmology, Quantum Field Theory, String Theory, Category Theory, Algebraic and Differential Geometry.